RussCoder/djvujs/_src/extension.md

 # DjVu.js Viewer browser extension

 There is a browser extension, which is a copy of DjVu.js viewer.
-It allows to open links to djvu file via the viewer right in the browser.
+It allows opening links to djvu file via the viewer right in the browser.
 And also you can open document from the local storage using the extension.

 The extension currently is available for

 [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/djvu-js-viewer/)

 and

 [Google Chrome](https://chrome.google.com/webstore/detail/djvujs-viewer/bpnedgjmphmmdgecmklcopblfcbhpefm)